So - I have two ways to deal with this.

 I have an alias set up for my local lan and use a separate config file.

-alias lssh='ssh -F ~/lan/ssh_config'
+alias lssh='ssh -F ~/lan/ssh_config'ssh_config looks like this:

 Host localCluster.*